gee4star/Macklin_Germaine_Remote_Works_Capstone/README.md

-# Remote Work Website This application is a jobs website for findine Remote positions of various fields
+# Remote Works Website This application is a jobs website for findine Remote positions of various areas of tech
 ## The technologies used in this project are HTML, CSS with Tailwind, and JavaScript
 ### Challenges faced during the making of this application include,keeping the pages of the website consistant in the styling for a more professional appearence
 #### If I had more time to make changes and additions to this application , I would have liked to learn how to make more dynamic page transitions, and I would have included more links to further information about uploading cv's
-##### I found this particular project inspiration on the Frontend Mentor website
+##### I found this particular project inspiration on the Frontend Mentor website, I also found information to make this website on GeeksforGeeks.org, Tailwindcss.com, Stack Overflow, MDN, Computerhope.com, Google, and w3schools
 ###### Thank you, for checking out this Remote Work application